Bank account in Denmark

-However, a bank may in certain cases refuse to create a bank account.
+A bank can in certain cases refuse to create a bank account.
 This applies if:

-- The user cannot demonstrate a genuine interest in opening a basic payment account
+- You cannot demonstrate a genuine interest in opening a basic payment account

-- The user already has a payment account in Denmark which makes it possible to use the services listed in section 9, unless the user declares that he or she has been notified that this payment account will be closed
+- You already have a payment account in Denmark, unless you declare that you have been notified that this payment account will be closed

-- The user has carried out punishable offences against the bank, and the bank therefore wishes to prevent the user from abusing his or her right to access a basic payment account, or
+- You have carried out punishable offences against the bank, and the bank therefore wishes to prevent you from abusing your right to access a basic payment account, or

-- The user has caused offence or inconvenience to the bank's other customers or employees.
+- You have caused offence or inconvenience to the bank's other customers or employees.

 It is up to the banks to decide whether they wish to issue credit cards or provide loans.
 It is therefore important that you talk to the bank about your possibilities.

 All persons resident in Denmark must have a so-called ‘NemKonto’.This is an ordinary bank account that the public authorities and certain companies can use when they need to make a payment to you, such as family allowance, pension, social welfare payments or a tax rebate.
 You can use a basic payment account or basic deposit account as your NemKonto.
 You must notify your bank of which of your accounts will be used as your NemKonto.

 Please fill in our contact form if you have any questions or if you have encountered an obstacle in another Nordic country.